 These past few weeks I’ve been visiting the farm stands in the area and buying up tomatoes.
 I can’t get enough of them this time of year!
 I bought so many my last trip, the clerk felt the need to warn me that it was going to be expensive.
 Apparently some people forget that big, beefsteak tomatoes are heavy and it’ll cost you more than a few bucks to buy a bagful.

-And then get rude at the clerk. 🙁
+And then they get rude at the clerk. 🙁

 Luckily I am aware of the cost of tomatoes, and not one to be rude to clerks anyway, so I cheerfully paid for my yummy tomatoes, brought them home, and plotted how I was going to cook them.
 Or not cook them, like in Tomato Gazpacho.
 There are so many choices and all of them are wonderful!
 Believe me, though, my mind immediately went to gratins.